Course Coordinator:Peter Innes (pinnes@usc.edu.au) School:School of Law and Society

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

-Access to IBM SPSS is required to successfully undertake workshop activities.
-This will be available on campus or via USC Anywhere Please note: The prescribed text can be purchased online as an electronic or hard copy book.
+Access to PC lab UniSC data analysis software (or off-campus via an internet connection to UniSC Anywhere virtual machines) is required to successfully undertake workshop and assessment activities.
+Please note: The prescribed text can be purchased online as an electronic or hard copy book.
 Please refer to the following link to select your preferred copy and you’re your purchase: https://www.booktopia.com.au/researchmethods-in-criminal-justice-and-criminology-callie-marie-rennison/book/9781506347813.html In addition to this prescribed text three other resources are recommended for this course.
 All are accessible through the library: • Kraska, P.B., and Neuman, L.W.
 (2012).
 Criminal Justice and Criminology Research Methods (2nd Ed).
 Pearson. • Pallant, J. (2011).
 SPSS Survival Manual: A step-by-step guide to data analysis using SPSS, Allen & Unwin. • Thomas, D.R. & Hodges, I.D.
 (2010).
 Designing and managing your research project: Core skills for social and health research.
 Sage publications.
 DOI: http://dx.doi.org.ezproxy.usc.edu.au:2048/10.4135

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.